-The Centers for Medicare and Medicaid Services (CMS) released a technical correction in March after too much confusion surrounded CPT code 99457, one of the three remote patient monitoring CPT codes new to the 2019 Physician Fee Schedule Rule.
+The Centers for Medicare and Medicaid Services (CMS) released a technical correction in March after too much confusion surrounded reimbursement code 99457, one of the three remote patient monitoring codes new to the 2019 Physician Fee Schedule Rule.

-When the codes were announced, commenters requested clarification since the CPT code description seemed to contradict the initial response from CMS of “We note that CPT code 99457 describes professional time and therefore cannot be furnished by auxiliary personnel incident to a practitioner’s professional services.”
+When the remote patient monitoring codes were announced, commenters requested clarification since the reimbursement code description seemed to contradict the initial response from CMS of “We note that code 99457 describes professional time and therefore cannot be furnished by auxiliary personnel incident to a practitioner’s professional services.”

 CMS replaced its official response as “We thank commenters and confirm that these services may be furnished by auxiliary personnel incident to a practitioner’s professional service.”

-With this clarification, medical professionals can bill more easily to CPT code 99457, along with CPT codes 99453 and 99454—all for remote patient monitoring reimbursement.
+With this clarification, medical professionals can bill more easily to code 99457, along with codes 99453 and 99454—all for remote patient monitoring reimbursement.